httpwg/http-extensions/draft-ietf-httpbis-compression-dictionary.md

 ### Dictionary URL matching

-When a dictionary is stored as a result of a "Use-As-Dictionary" directive, it includes "match-path", "match-search" and "match-dest" strings that are used to match an outgoing request from a client to the available dictionaries.
+When a dictionary is stored as a result of a "Use-As-Dictionary" directive, it includes "match", "match-query" and "match-dest" strings that are used to match an outgoing request from a client to the available dictionaries.

 To see if an outbound request matches a given dictionary, the following